**This post contains affiliate links

 - Comprehensive travel insurance package included

-Just like the Amex Platinum card, the American Express Gold Rewards card also earns you American Express MR points which can be transferred to Aeroplan.
+Just like the Amex Platinum card, the American Express Gold Rewards card also earns you American Express Membership Rewards points which can be transferred to Aeroplan.
 What makes the American Express Gold Rewards card appealing is the “low” annual fee of $150.
 The sign up bonus of 25,000 points is good enough for one roundtrip ticket to anywhere within the continental U.S and Canada which is obviously great.
 People also love that you earn 2 points per $1 spent on grocery, gas, pharmacy and travel purchases.

 Don’t foget about the American Express Fixed Travel Program which can be even more valuable than Aeroplan at times.
 Although the Amex program requires more points for certain routes, they have no blackout dates.
 That’s incredibly valuable when Aeroplan is only making market price seats available.
 I don’t think there’s ever been a time where I’ve considered a market price seat a good deal which is why I like the flexibility of Membership Rewards points.
 If I see a route on Aeroplan that available, only then do I transfer points over to make the booking.
 Read my American Express Gold Rewards card review now and find out why it’s one of the most versatile credit cards in Canada.